Trump-voting Florida county is a lot like sanctuary cities he loathes

 Roy worries that domestic violence frequently goes unreported in Pierson, and knows that muggings do because criminals target undocumented immigrants.
 "They know they're not going to report it,” he said.

-Indeed, workers who spoke with NBC News through a translator, said they all feared law enforcement, but felt they could cautiously trust the Galarza brothers.
+Indeed, workers interviewed through a translator said they all feared law enforcement, but felt they could cautiously trust the Galarza brothers.

 Voting for Trump, but protecting its own